cnr-isti-vclab/meshlab/src/use_cpu_opengl/README.md

 - it renames the file `opengl32sw.dll` if present inside the MeshLab folder, or
 - it generates a `opengl32.dll` file that will be used by MeshLab instead of the system one.

-Running meshlab, if `glewInit()` fails, `UseCPUOpenGL.exe` will be executed and the new `opengl32.dll` file will be placed in the MeshLab folder, overriding the system one just for MeshLab.
+Running meshlab, if `glewInit()` fails, `UseCPUOpenGL.exe` will be executed and the new `opengl32.dll` file will be renamed/placed in the MeshLab folder, overriding the system one just for MeshLab.